You can use your computer, mobile phone or tablet for lots of fun things and to make lots of new friends from all over the world.

 If you are worried about anything you see online or people are asking you questions about where you live or saying nasty things to you please speak to your parents or teacher or follow any of the links below for help and advice.

 Online safety is an integral part of children’s education in today’s digital world and is embedded in their learning at school.
-At St. John's we also want to help our parents and children improve their own understanding of online safety issues so they can learn to use the internet and all digital media in a safe and secure way.
+At St. John's C of E Academy we also want to help our parents and children improve their own understanding of online safety issues so they can learn to use the internet and all digital media in a safe and secure way.

 As a parent you will know how important the internet is to children - they use it to learn, play, socialise and express themselves.
 It is a highly creative place of amazing opportunities but the technology children use every day can seem daunting and you might worry about the risks your child can face online - such as cyberbullying, contact from strangers or the possibility of them seeing illegal or inappropriate content.